Bylaws of the

 Section 2.
 Qualifications and Privileges.

-A. Registered Nurse Members: Shall be registered nurses engaged or interested in hospice or palliative nursing, and shall be eligible to vote, hold elected office, and serve on the Board Development and Leadership Committee.
+A. Registered Nurse Members: Shall be registered nurses engaged or interested in hospice or palliative nursing, and shall be eligible to vote, hold elected office, and serve on the Governance Committee.

-B. Nursing Student Members: Shall be full-time non-licensed students in accredited nursing education programs, and shall be excluded from voting, holding elected office, and serving on the Board Development and Leadership Committee.
+B. Nursing Student Members: Shall be full-time non-licensed students in accredited nursing education programs, and shall be eligible to vote, and excluded from holding elected office or serving on the Governance Committee.

-C. Licensed Practical/Vocational Nurse Members: Shall be licensed practical/vocational nurses engaged or interested in hospice and palliative care, and shall be excluded from voting, holding elected office and serving on the Board Development and Leadership Committee.
+C. Licensed Practical/Vocational Nurse Members: Shall be licensed practical/vocational nurses engaged or interested in hospice and palliative care, and shall be eligible to vote, and excluded from holding elected office or serving on the Governance Committee.

-D. Nursing Assistant Members: Shall be nursing assistants engaged or interested in hospice and palliative care, and shall be excluded from voting, holding elected office and serving on the Board Development and Leadership Committee.
+D. Nursing Assistant Members: Shall be nursing assistants engaged or interested in hospice and palliative care, and shall be eligible to vote, and excluded from holding elected office or serving on the Governance Committee.